Central limit theorems for bounded random variables under belief: Introduction

-Given a sequence $\{X_{i}\}_{i=1}^{\infty}$ of independent and identically distributed (i.i.d. for short) random variables for non-additive probabilities, there have been a number of papers related to strong laws of large numbers.
-We refer to (\cite{CW},\cite{CWL},\cite{DW},\cite{ESc} ,\cite{MM},\cite{Ma},\cite{WF}).
-But to the best of our knowledge, only a few papers have studied the central limit theorems for non-additive probabilities.
-Motivated by measuring risk and other financial problems with uncertainty, Peng \cite{Pe3},\cite{Pe4},\cite{Pe5},\cite{Pe6} put forward the notion of i.i.d. random variables in the sublinear expectations space, which is a generalization of a probability space.
-He proved a law of large numbers and a central limit theorem under this sub-linear framework.
-However, all the functions considered in his papers are continuous functions which are not suitable for us.
-Recently Epstein and Seo \cite{ES} gave a central limit theorem for belief functions which is now contained as an independent theorem in Epstein et al. \cite{ES1}.
-The unilateral CLT was relatively easily charactered by a probability measure, but as they say "A CLT for two-sided intervals is less trivial because minimizing measures are not easily identified".
-At the same time, they argued that the central limit theory for empirical frequency of the Bernoulli trials can be depicted by a bivariate normal distribution, in the two-sided interval case.
+Given a sequence $\{X_{i}\}_{i=1}^{\infty}$ of independent and identically distributed (i.i.d. for short) random variables for non-additive probabilities (or capacities), there have been a number of papers related to strong laws of large numbers.
+We refer to \cite{CWL},\cite{DW},\cite{ESc} ,\cite{MM},\cite{Ma},\cite{WF}.
+But to the best of our knowledge, only a few papers studied central limit theorems for non-additive probabilities.
+Motivated by measuring risk and other financial problems with uncertainty, Peng \cite{Pe3},\cite{Pe4},\cite{Pe5},\cite{Pe6} put forward the notion of i.i.d. random variables in the sublinear expectations space ($G$-expectation especially), which accommodated volatility uncertainty. $G$-expectation had many applications in mathematical finance.
+For instance, Epstein and Ji \cite{EJ1},\cite{EJ2} formulated a model of utility that captures the decision-maker's concern with ambiguity about both the drift and volatility of the driving process under $G$ framework.
+And Peng \cite{Pe7},\cite{Pe8} gave a central limit theorem that the accumulated independent and identically distributed random variables converge in law to the $G$-normal distribution.
+As for CLT and laws of large numbers under sublinear expectation, we also refer to \cite{HC}, \cite{HZ}, \cite{LS}, and \cite{ZC}.

-Thanks to a theorem in the seminar paper of Choquet \cite{Ch} and the recent work of Epstein and Seo \cite{ES}, we are able to obtain a central limit theorem for belief measures.
-Different from Bernoulli random variables considered in Epstein and Seo \cite{ES}, we are mainly interested in general bounded random variables.
-Our results are extension of the classical central limit theory for additive probability measures.